-The Trend Micro Home Network Security box has a lot more to offer than a router’s built-in online protection.
-And the Home Network Security (HNS) app has an intuitive design.
+The Trend Micro Home Network Security box has more to offer than a router’s built-in online protection.
+The Home Network Security (HNS) app has an intuitive design.
 You can even use voice commands with it.

 Lots of useful information

 That is not a huge issue since you change the name to whatever you like.
-Indeed, tapping on a device and you’ll see a host of information about it, including the IP, MAC addresses, and its security report.
+Indeed, by tapping on a device, you’ll see a host of information about it, including the IP, MAC addresses, and its security report.

 You can also choose to block it from accessing the network or assign an owner.
-Using “owner” is the way the app organizes multiple clients into a group for its Parental Control feature — more on this below.
+Using “owner” is how the app organizes multiple clients into a group for its Parental Control feature — more on this below.

 A robust Parental Control feature

-Using the owners’ names, you can quickly pause internet access for a group of devices, or schedule the online time limit for each using a weekly calendar.
+You can quickly pause internet access for a group of devices or schedule the online time limit for each using a weekly calendar using the owners’ names.

 I tried all that out, and it worked well.
-When a device tried to access a restricted website, it’ll get a note that the site is blocked, and the user has the option to request access as an exception.
-I then cold approve or deny that request using the mobile app.
+When a device tries to access a restricted website, it’ll get a note that the site is blocked, and the user has the option to request access as an exception.
+I then could approve or deny that request using the mobile app.

 Comprehensive security protection

 As a security device, the Trend Micro Home Network Security box has a lot to offer.
-For one, it scans all devices, including IoT equipment for a known vulnerability or security risks, like the use of the default username and password.
+For one, it scans all devices, including IoT equipment, for known vulnerabilities or security risks, like the default username and password.

-The device also blocks access to malicious websites and can quarantine an infected computer within a network and keeps it from spreading viruses or malicious codes.
+The device also blocks access to malicious websites, quarantines an infected computer within a network, and keeps it from spreading viruses or malicious codes.
 In my trial, it could also detect a remote connection being established in real-time and offer to terminate or block it completely.